jyu1129/resnet50-crack-detection/README.md

 # How to set up and run the project

 -----
-ResNet-50 Crack detection program is a Python program that will run on multiple Operating Systems including Windows, Linux, and macOS.
+ResNet-50 Crack detection program is a Python program that will run on Windows Operating Systems but not tested on Linux, and macOS.

 ## Prerequisites
 Machine learning entails a great deal of trial and error.
 The software is designed to experiment with thousands of